ejunjsh/spring-cloud-code/README.md

 you can check `http://[docker host ip]:9001/eureka` to see the eureka cluster.

-you can check `http://[docker host ip]:9003/hello` and you will see below
+you can check consumer service `http://[docker host ip]:9003/hello` and   you will see below

-    hello world and I'm in eureka-provider-2
+    hello world and this is from eureka-provider-2

 refresh again

-    hello world and I'm in eureka-provider-1
+    hello world and this is from eureka-provider-1

-consumer balance the request to providers
+consumer balances the requests to providers